-The City of Lethbridge clears 200 kms of sidewalks and pathways within the city.
+The City of Lethbridge clears over 215 kms of sidewalks and pathways within the city.
 These sidewalks and pathways are cleared on a priority system.

 Priority 1 - cleared within 24 hours after a snow event*